Novu Wellness Mental Health

 Signs It’s Time for a Medication Check-In

-• You feel tired or foggy most of the day
+• Feeling tired or foggy most of the day

 • You’ve been taking both meds for more than 3 months